maveio/components/README.md

 ![clip](https://github.com/maveio/components/assets/238946/a3fd8d44-eb67-401a-b3f9-ecccbc0c15f3)

 We often find ourselves using simple `.mp4` files, because we just want to show a simple video as interface element (just like an image).
 We provide just that, but using the power of mave (multiple renditions, codecs and analytics) without any UI on top to control the video.
-Useful as header, or on an ecommerce site to show products for instance.
+Useful as header, or on an e-commerce site to show products for instance.

 ### List
  ```html